 - 1. Support timely permitting of water supply capital and operations and maintenance projects. - 2.
-Support legislative efforts that better integrate water resources in the land-use and decision-making processes. - 3.
-Support efforts to streamline the permitting of water recycling projects, taking into account the need to protect high-quality groundwater basins. - 4.
+Support legislative efforts that improve integration of water agencies in land use decision-making processes. - 3.
+Support efforts to streamline the permitting of water recycling projects, taking into account the need to protect high quality groundwater basins. - 4.
 Support legislation that provides for the reliability of operations of state and federal water projects. - 5.
 Support regulatory and legislative proposals that reduce impediments for public agencies seeking to use effluent water for recycling purposes. - 6.
 Support and promote the concept of beneficiary pays. - 7.
 Support changes to the definition of disadvantaged community so that affordability factors are considered to address specific communities. - 8.
 Support legislative efforts that amend Proposition 218 and Proposition 26 to allow low-income rate assistance.